Agenda

 Moderator:

-Gordon Longley, Partner – Head of Transportation and Logistics, McGill and Partners
+Panellists: Julien Horn, Partner – Ports and Transportation Liabilities, McGill and Partners

 Coffee and Networking Break